-Army chief calls for stronger military-media collaboration to tackle insecurity - Businessday NG
+Army Chief calls for stronger military-media collaboration to tackle insecurity - Businessday NG

-Speaking at the Nigerian Army School of Public Relations and Information (NASPRI) Media Workshop 2024, held at the Muhammadu Buhari Cantonment in Abuja, the Army chief emphasised the pivotal role of the media in shaping public perception, fostering national unity, and supporting military operations.
+Speaking at the Nigerian Army School of Public Relations and Information (NASPRI) Media Workshop 2024, held at the Muhammadu Buhari Cantonment in Abuja, the Army Chief emphasized the pivotal role of the media in shaping public perception, fostering national unity, and supporting military operations.

 “The media shapes public perception, influences narratives, and galvanizes public support—an essential factor for operational success,” he said.